Fifteenth Annual Product Warranty Report:

 With a gross domestic product of some $19.36 trillion, the U.S. leads the world.
-However, only about $2 trillion, or a little over 10% of the total, comes from manufacturing.
-And, we must remember, not all manufactured products carry warranties.
-Most food, apparel, pharmaceuticals, fuels, and basic materials do not carry product warranties, although various consumer protection laws do provide for implied warranties.
+However, only about $2 trillion, or a little over 10% of the total, comes from the manufacture of warranted products.
+But remember, not all manufactured products carry warranties.
+Most food, apparel, pharmaceuticals, fuels, and basic materials do not carry product warranties, although various consumer protection laws do provide for implied warranties with those sales.

 In other words, a filling station can't sell you what it calls gasoline and instead pump salt water into your tank.
 But while there would be claims and product liability lawsuits if such an unfortunate event were to occur, there would not be any warranty accruals, and there would be no warranty reserve fund maintained by the filling station or the gasoline brand they sell.
 A breach of warranty lawsuit does not always involve an express or written warranty.

 Likewise, there is no legal requirement for manufacturers to use the accrual method to pay their warranty expenses.
 They could just as easily (and foolishly) satisfy all claims as they arise, pay as you go, with no financial cushion to protect them, and no visibility in terms of future trends.
 In such a case, there would not be any warranty accruals, there would be no warranty reserve fund, and no duty to report.